 The must-see: Lucía y el sexo

-Shot mostly on the beaches of Formentera, Lucía y el sexo (2001) is the fifth feature film by Spanish director Julio Medem.
-Lucía, played by Paz Vega, leaves her job as a waitress in Madrid to go in search of peace and quiet on an island in the Mediterranean: Formentera.
-As she walks and wanders, she begins to remember moments shared with her writer lover Lorenzo (Tristán Ulloa), whom she believes to be dead, but whose characters seem to blend into reality.
+Shot for the most part on the beaches of Formentera, Lucía y el sexo (2001) is Spanish director Julio Medem's fifth feature film.
+Lucía, played by Paz Vega, leaves her job as a waitress in Madrid to seek peace and quiet on the Mediterranean island of Formentera.
+As she walks and wanders, she begins to recall moments shared with her writer lover Lorenzo (Tristán Ulloa), whom she believes to be dead, but whose characters seem to mingle with reality.
 Playing with the past and the present, Julio Medem constructs a complex narrative while adding a completely assumed aesthetic and sexual freedom.
-Paz Vega is flamboyant, which will earn her the Goya for best female director in 2002.
-Among the emblematic places of the film, go after a short walk to the cliffs of Cape Barbaria, with its lighthouse that dominates the landscape.
-At the foot of the lighthouse, you can immerse yourself in the atmosphere of intoxication in which the film takes you, and visit the Cova Foradada, a natural cave whose entrance can be seen in one of the main sequences.
-Be careful though, the ground is slippery.
+Paz Vega is flamboyant, earning her the Goya for Best Actress of the Year in 2002.
+One of the film's iconic locations is a short walk to the cliffs of Cap de Barbaria, with its lighthouse dominating the landscape.
+At the foot of the lighthouse, you can immerse yourself in the intoxicating atmosphere of the film, and visit the Cova Foradada, a natural cave whose entrance can be seen in one of the main sequences.
+Be careful, though, as the floor is slippery.

 The dose of chills: La cueva

 Speaking of caves, the island more recently hosted the filming of Alfredo Montero's 2014 horror thriller La cueva (The Cave).
 The San Valero cave, 355 meters long and one of the largest on the island, becomes in this film an unknown cave that five unwary vacationers decide to explore.
-What they discover inside will ruin your appetite if you are not used to the genre, or at least will cure you of caving forever.
-Too bad, because it is the only way to explore this magnificent cave.
-If you want to try this expedition, you should have a guide who is an expert in the field.
+What they discover inside will spoil your appetite if you're not used to the genre, or at least cure you of caving forever.
+A pity, because it's the only way to explore this magnificent cave.
+You'll need an expert guide if you want to attempt the expedition.

 Escape to Formentera, even to the movies

 Whatever the work, the island is always presented as a place of escape from the world.
-With, in the end, a solution to relearn how to live together?
-In Formentera by Ann-Kristin Reyels (2012), it is the couple Nina and Ben who try to rebuild their lives during their vacation.
-In Formentera Lady by Pau Durà (2018), on the contrary, Samuel is an artist who moved to Formentera during the 70s, when British rock bands like King Crimson came to recharge their batteries on the island (true - their song Formentera Lady actually gives the film its name).
-It is only the arrival of his daughter and granddaughter, whom he has never met, but who he will have to take care of, that will upset his daily life as a hippie musician playing banjo.
+Could this be the key to learning to live together again?
+In Ann-Kristin Reyels' Formentera (2012), it's the couple Nina and Ben who try to rebuild their relationship during their vacation.
+In Pau Durà's Formentera Lady (2018), on the other hand, Samuel is an artist who settled in Formentera in the '70s, when British rock bands like King Crimson came to the island to recharge their batteries (true - their song Formentera Lady gives the film its name).
+It's only the arrival of his daughter and granddaughter, whom he's never met but now has to look after, that will shake up his daily life as a banjo-playing hippie musician.

-You will have understood that escape is a recurring theme in Formentera, corresponding wonderfully to the beauty of these landscapes and these beaches bathed in sunshine that live to the rhythm of the waves.
-The ideal place to enjoy a moment of tranquility, and cinema.
+As you'll have gathered, escape is a recurring theme in Formentera, perfectly suited to the beauty of its landscapes and sun-drenched beaches, which live to the rhythm of the waves.
+The ideal place to enjoy a moment of tranquillity and cinema.